 Method: organisation of a seminar, international conference and publication of the proceedings.

-Duration: 24 months beginning around May 2016 - Law, Probability and Risk: Causality and intentionality (relationship with mathematics, logic and the philosophy of language)
+• Law, Probability and Risk: Causality and intentionality (relationship with mathematics, logic and the philosophy of language)

 To be carried out by: Group I